abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![A color mixing poset, ordered by inclusion](color_mixing_poset_blend.svg)

-The poset example with the the number dividers is also isomorphic to an inclusion order.
-It is the inclusion order of all possible sets of *prime* numbers, including repeating ones.
+The poset example with the number dividers is also isomorphic to an inclusion order - the inclusion order of all possible sets of *prime* numbers, including repeating ones (or alternatively the set of all *prime powers*).
 This is confirmed by the fundamental theory of arithmetic, which states that every number can be written as a product of primes in exactly one way.

 ![Divides poset](divides_poset_inclusion.svg)

-And, to be more precise, the isomorphism between the number poset and the prime inclusion order is comprised of (as any other isomorphism) one function from the prime inclusion order, to the number poset (which in this case is just the *multiplication* of all the elements in the set) and one function from the number poset to the prime inclusion order (which is an operation called *prime factorization* of a number, consisting (unsurprisingly) of finding the set of prime numbers that result in that number when multiplied with one another (as we said, this set is unique, and hence these functions realy do comprise an isomorphism)).
+Let's elaborate a bit about the isomorphism between the number poset and the prime inclusion order.
+It is comprised of one function from the prime inclusion order, to the number poset (which in this case is just the *multiplication* of all the elements in the set) and one function from the number poset to the prime inclusion order (which is an operation called *prime factorization* of a number, consisting (unsurprisingly) of finding the set of prime numbers that result in that number when multiplied with one another (as we said, this set is unique, and hence these functions really do comprise an isomorphism)).

 ![Divides poset](divides_poset_isomorphism.svg)

 Birkoff's representation theorem
 ---

-So far we saw two partial orders of different elements (one based on color mixing, and one based on number division) which can be represented by the inclusion orders of all possible combinations of sets of more basic elements (the primary colors in the first case, and the prime numbers (or prime powers) in the second one).
+So far, we saw two different partial orders, one based on color mixing, and one based on number division,  which can be represented by the inclusion orders of all possible combinations of sets of some *basic elements* (the primary colors in the first case, and the prime numbers (or prime powers) in the second one).
 Many other partial orders can be defined in this way.
-Which ones exactly is a question that is answered by an amazing result called *Birkoff's representation theorem* in which the author proved that they are the partial orders that meet the following two criteria:
+Which ones exactly is a question that is answered by an amazing result called *Birkoff's representation theorem*.
+They are the partial orders that meet the following two criteria:

-1. All elements have *joins* and *meets* (those orders are called *lattices*, by the way)
+1. All elements have *joins* and *meets* (those partial orders are called *lattices*, by the way)
-2. Those two operations are *distribute* over one another (we will see what that means shortly)
+2. Those *meet* and *join* operations are *distribute* over one another, that is **x ∨ (y ∧ z) = (x ∨ y) ∧ (x ∨ z)**.

-(Just to note that his result is only proven for *finite* lattices, so it might not be valid for the numbers all the way to infinity.
+(Just to note that this result is only proven for *finite* lattices, so it might not be valid for the numbers all the way to infinity.
 But it would be valid for any subset of them.)

 I won't go into details about this result, I would only mention that the "prime" elements with which we can construct the inclusion order are the ones that are not the *join* of any other elements (for that reason, they are also called *join-irreducible* elements).